Teaching Feminisms, Transforming Lives: Questions of Identity, Pedagogy and Violence

 For details of project-related events, please visit the Events section.

-As a key output of the project, an edited volume, titled, Doing Feminisms in the Academy: Identity, Institutional Pedagogy and Critical Classrooms in India and the UK, has been published by Zubaan, An Imprint of Kali for Women, by Spring 2020.
+As a key output of the project, an edited volume, titled, Doing Feminisms in the Academy: Identity, Institutional Pedagogy and Critical Classrooms in India and the UK, has been published by Zubaan, An Imprint of Kali for Women in September 2020.